-Trump, Schumer meeting hours ahead of shutdown deadline
+Trump, Schumer meet hours ahead of shutdown deadline

 - Neither top Republican congressional leader was in the meeting with Trump

-(CNN)Senate Minority Leader Chuck Schumer and President Donald Trump are meeting at the White House Friday afternoon, just hours ahead of the deadline for a government shutdown.
+(CNN)Senate Minority Leader Chuck Schumer and President Donald Trump met at the White House Friday afternoon, just hours ahead of the deadline for a government shutdown.

 Trump called the New York Democrat and invited him personally, a person familiar with the plans told CNN.

-Senate Majority Leader Mitch McConnell will not be at the meeting, a source said, adding that he and Trump have been in touch during the day by telephone.
-Neither will House Speaker Paul Ryan, who was addressing the "March for Life" rally around the same time.
+Senate Majority Leader Mitch McConnell was not at the meeting, a source said, adding that he and Trump have been in touch during the day by telephone.
+Neither was House Speaker Paul Ryan, who was addressing the "March for Life" rally around the same time.
 McConnell and Ryan were aware that the White House was going to invite Schumer to the White House, one Republican source said.

 White House aides made clear to GOP staff this morning there was no daylight between the President and Hill Republicans this morning, especially on immigration, according to two sources.